 VPN services are really cheap these days.
 You can sign up for as low as $5 a month — that’s less than the price of a latte!

-Many freelancers already take advantage of free Wi-Fi access in coffee shops.
+Many freelancers already take advantage of free or cheap Wi-Fi access in coffee shops.
 It is the same with many of us who work overseas.

 What’s even better is that many restaurants have free internet access to draw in customers.
 You can even find Wi-Fi access while walking down the street in Mongolia!